Empowering Oracle Cloud Infrastructure Customers with Interactive Data Visualizations for Better Decision-Making

 Final product

-1. A comprehensive addition of various chart types, enhancing the ability to visualize customer data.
+- A comprehensive addition of 7 chart types, enhancing the ability to visualize customer data.

-• Multiple color palette options for services requiring category highlights.
+- Multiple color palette options for services requiring risk highlighting.